Burn Information Line: (209) 754-6600

-CalFire requires a CalFire permit for every burn in the county as of May 1.
+CalFire will require a CalFire permit for every burn in the county once they remove the suspension of burning.
 They are available at burnpermit.fire.ca.gov.

 CalFire permits have safety restrictions such as limiting pile size to 4 feet by 4 feet, requiring a 10 foot clearance down to bare earth, and a person in attendance at all times with water and a shovel.
 No burning shall be undertaken unless weather conditions, especially wind, are such that burning can be considered safe.

 Everyone must adhere to all rules for burning whether or not they are required to have an Air Pollution burn permit.

 When burning is allowed, you are required to have an Air Pollution Control Burning Permit if: